ron4fun/pattern_finder/README.md

 **`pattern_finder`** is a compact library written in **Dart** language that is primarily used for signature matching and/or wildcard pattern finder in byte streams.

+In addition, you can pass an anonymous function that will be called once signature is found.
+This function only accepts one parameter `the 'offset' where pattern was found`.

 ## Usage

 A simple usage example: